Rosa Luxemburg: Imprisonment and writings

 The Russian Revolution of 1917 was a source of both hope and profound concern for Luxemburg.
 She celebrated the overthrow of Tsarism but became increasingly critical of the Bolsheviks after they seized power in October.
 In a manuscript written in her Breslau prison in 1918 (published posthumously by Paul Levi in 1922 as The Russian Revolution), she offered a comradely but sharp critique of Bolshevik policy from a leftist perspective.
 The pamphlet's publication sparked an intense and ongoing debate over whether Luxemburg had changed her mind after leaving prison, with comrades like Clara Zetkin arguing that she had.
 At stake in the controversy was not just Luxemburg's view of Lenin's actions, but the proper balance in revolutionary theory between mass "spontaneity" and the "consciousness" provided by a vanguard party.

 While praising Lenin and Leon Trotsky for having the courage to make a revolution, she identified three major failings in their policies: their suppression of the Constituent Assembly, their agrarian policy of distributing land to individual peasants rather than nationalizing it, and their support for the right of nations to self-determination.
 She condemned their resort to terror and their abolition of democratic freedoms like the freedom of the press and assembly, famously arguing that "Freedom is always and exclusively freedom for the one who thinks differently."
 She elaborated in a prophetic warning against the rise of a new bureaucracy:

 Without general elections, without unrestricted freedom of press and assembly, without a free struggle of opinion, life dies out in every public institution, becomes a mere semblance of life, in which only the bureaucracy remains as the active element.
 Public life gradually falls asleep, a few dozen party leaders of inexhaustible energy and boundless experience direct and rule.
 Among them, in reality only a dozen outstanding heads do the leading and an elite of the working class is invited from time to time to meetings where they are to applaud the speeches of the leaders, and to approve proposed resolutions unanimously—at bottom, then, a clique affair—a dictatorship, to be sure, not the dictatorship of the proletariat, however, but only the dictatorship of a handful of politicians.

 Her critique was motivated by her faith in the spontaneous political activity of the masses, which she believed was the unique source of revolutionary value.
 At the same time, she explicitly defended the Bolsheviks' use of force against the counter-revolutionary bourgeoisie, writing that "socialist dictatorship... cannot shrink from any use of force to secure or prevent certain measures involving the interests of the whole."
-For Luxemburg, the Bolsheviks' errors stemmed from the isolation of the Russian Revolution, which could only be saved by a successful proletarian revolution in Germany and the West.
+For Luxemburg, the Bolsheviks' errors stemmed from the isolation of the Russian Revolution, which could only be saved by a successful proletarian revolution in the West, especially in Germany.
 The Bolsheviks, she wrote, represented "all the revolutionary honor and capacity which western Social-Democracy lacked."
 She insisted that the best way to aid the Russian Revolution was for workers' movements in other countries to end their "terrible isolation by making revolutions in their own countries".